Web Development vs Web Design – What's the Difference and Which Do You Need?

 CanvaQuick graphics, social media assets

-Midjourney / DALL-EAI-generated images, concept art
+Midjourney / DALL·EAI-generated images, concept art

-• Visual design: Color theory, typography, composition, Gestalt principles
+• Visual design: color theory, typography, composition, Gestalt principles

-• Prototyping: Interactive mockups, clickable prototypes
+• Prototyping: interactive mockups, clickable prototypes

-• Design thinking: Problem-solving design methodology
+• Design thinking: structured problem-solving methodology

-• Accessibility: WCAG guideline knowledge
+• Accessibility: WCAG knowledge

-• Trend awareness: Current visual trends and design patterns
+• Trend awareness: current visual trends and design patterns

-Frontend Development
+Frontend development

 The frontend developer builds everything the user sees and interacts with:

-• HTML: Page structure, semantic markup
+• HTML: page structure, semantic markup

-• CSS / Tailwind CSS: Styling, layout, responsive design, animations
+• CSS / Tailwind CSS: styling, layout, responsive design, animations

-• JavaScript / TypeScript: Interactions, dynamic content, state management
+• JavaScript / TypeScript: interactions, dynamic content, state management

 • Frameworks: React, Vue.js, Svelte, Astro, Next.js

-Backend Development
+Backend development

 • Server-side languages: Node.js, Python, PHP, Go